Planeshifter/binary_search/README.md

 ## Instructions

-Run the tests by opening
+Run the tests by running

 ```
 ./binarySearch-tests